BortPablo/turbine_predictive_maintenance/README.md

 Currently the benefits of using MLflow are visible in `notebooks/3-results.ipynb` where benefits/costs are calculated for each model.

-New models are able to save 200.965€ per year in maintenance costs, while the best models in the thesis were able to save 61.000€ per year.
+New models are able to save 200.965€ in test period, while the best models in the thesis were able to save 61.000€ in test period.
 The percentage of total benefit of all the models with respect to maximum possible benefit that models can achieve is 83.74 %.

 ![Total benefit](reports/total_benefit.png)